Understanding benefits can increase employee satisfaction

 - The percentage who had access to a one-on-one meeting with a benefits adviser fell from 38 percent to 22 percent.

-As the benefits landscape is shifting, it is more important than ever to give employees the right tools to understand their benefits choices and to communicate what's available to them.
-Given these statistics there is more opportunity than every for employers to stand out.
+As the benefits landscape is shifting, it is more important than ever to give employees the right tools to understand their benefits choices and to communicate what’s available to them.
+Given these statistics, there is more opportunity than ever for employers to stand out.

-Two ways for employer to deal with the rising cost of employee benefits
+Two ways for an employer to deal with the rising cost of employee benefits

 Here are a couple of ways to help combat the rising cost of health benefits: